intel/llvm/sycl/doc/KernelProgramCache.md

 The cache is split into two levels:
  - in-memory cache which is used during application runtime for device code which has been already loaded and built for target device.
- - on-disk cache which is used to store device binaries between application executions.
+ - persistent (on-disk) cache which is used to store device binaries between application executions.

 ### In-memory cache